crim-ca/jes/README.md

 ElasticSearch - Contact
 ElasticSearch - Weblinks

-## Setup environment to develop
+## Setting up of the working environment

-To develop this extension we advise to create symbolic links to component and plugins.
+To work on this extension we advise you to create symbolic links to component and plugins.
 Some plugins are not likely to change, so creating symbolic links for them is useless.

 ###Automatic